stackbuilders/react-native-spotlight-tour/README.md

 [![Snyk Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/npm/@stackbuilders/react-native-spotlight-tour)](https://snyk.io/)

 `react-native-spotlight-tour` is a simple and intuitive library for React Native (Android, iOS, and Web compatible).
+It uses [Floating UI](https://floating-ui.com) under the hood in order to handle elements positioning, it re-exports all floating ui middlewares so they can be configured in the tour.
-It allows you to implement a highly customizable tour feature with an awesome spotlight effect.
+It also allows you to implement a highly customizable tour feature with an awesome spotlight effect.
 This library handles animations at the native level and is perfect for the following:

 * Guiding users on how to use your application
 * Showing an introduction to your users